 6.19.1 Applicability to language

-Variables may be declared, but never used when writing code or the need for a variable may be eliminated in the code, but the declaration may remain.
+Variables may be declared but never used when writing code; or the need for a variable has been eliminated in the code, but the declaration remained.
 Most compilers will report this as a warning and the warning can be easily resolved by removing the unused variable.

 6.19.2 Guidance to language users